Te Paetahi Akoranga Bachelor of Teaching (Early Childhood Education)

 Mentors must be qualified and fully certificated ECE teachers, this is a Teaching Council of Aotearoa New Zealand requirement.

-NCEA Level 3, comprised of 60 credits at NCEA Level 3 or above and 20 credits at NCEA Level 2 or above, including:
+- University Entrance, which is NCEA Level 3 comprised of 60 credits at NCEA level 3 or above and 20 credits at NCEA Level 2 or above, including:

 Applicants who have not met the general admission or entry requirements for the programme but whose skills, education or work experience indicate that they have a reasonable chance of success may be eligible for special admission.
 Special admission will be granted at the discretion of the relevant Head of School/Centre Director or designated nominee.
 Such applicants may be required to successfully complete a foundation, bridging or tertiary introductory programme as a condition of entry into higher-level programmes.